 Distribution codes.
-For 2016, the payer/trustee may, but is not required to, report one of the following codes to identify the distribution you received:

-- 1-Distributions (including transfers);

-- 2-Excess contributions plus earnings taxable in 2016;

-- 3-Excess contributions plus earnings taxable in 2015;
+For the calendar year, the payer/trustee may, but is not required to, report (in the box below boxes 5 and 6) one of the following codes to identify the distribution you received: 1-Distributions (including transfers); 2-Excess contributions plus earnings taxable in the calendar year; 3-Excess contributions plus earnings taxable in the prior calendar year; 4-Disability; 5-Death; or 6-Prohibited transaction.

-- 4-Disability;

-- 5-Death:

-- 6-Prohibited transaction.